jhnns/rewire/README.md

 <br />

 ## Please note
-### mocks
-Keys should be exactly the same like they're required in the target module.
+### Keys should be exactly the same like they're required in the target module
 So if you write `require("../../myModules/myModuleA.js")` you need to pass `{"../../myModules/myModuleA.js": myModuleAMock}`.

-### injections
-All scripts are injected at the end of the module.
+### All scripts are injected at the end of the module
 So if there is any code in your module that is executed during `require()`, your injected variables will be undefined at this point.

 Imagine `rewire("./myModule.js", null, {console: null});`: